Parties PartnerNET Pty Ltd (ACN 615 570 548) of PO Box 21387 World Square NSW 2002 (PartnerNET) Referral Programme Applicant (Referrer)

 3. Referrer's Appointment 3.1 Appointment non-exclusive (a) Pursuant to the terms of this agreement, PartnerNET appoints the Referrer, and the Referrer accepts the appointment, as a non-exclusive referrer of Clients to PartnerNET for on-referral to Service Providers. (b) Nothing in this agreement restricts PartnerNET from obtaining referrals from any third party or appointing any third party as a referrer to PartnerNET.
 3.2 Promotion The Referrer agrees to: (a) provide Potential Clients from its network of contacts with information about PartnerNET from time to time; (b) recommend the PartnerNET Service to Potential Clients, provided that: (i) it ensures that all information provided or statements made by the Referrer about PartnerNET or the PartnerNET Services is limited to information provided by PartnerNET and is accurate in all respects; and (ii) it makes no representations that it has any authority to enter into agreements on behalf PartnerNET with any Potential Clients or that it is a related entity of PartnerNET; and (c) introduce Potential Clients to PartnerNET through the PartnerNET Services.
 3.3 Limited role (a) The Referrer acknowledges and agrees that its role is limited to the promotional and referral activities covered by this agreement, and that each Potential Client will be required to enter into a contractual arrangement with PartnerNET or Service Providers directly. (b) The Referrer acknowledges and agrees that PartnerNET may in its sole discretion refuse to accept any Potential Client for any reason.
 3.4 Performance (a) The Referrer must at all times act diligently and honestly towards PartnerNET, perform its obligations to the best of its ability and comply with all relevant Laws. (b) The Referrer represents and warrants that it will: (i) provide accurate information to Potential Clients about PartnerNET and the PartnerNET Services; (ii) not make any promises, representations, warranties or guarantees with reference to the subject matter of this agreement except as expressly provided for pursuant to this agreement or as otherwise directed by PartnerNET; (iii) not make any promises, representations, warranties or guarantees that it acts on behalf of PartnerNET or has authority to enter into any agreements on behalf of PartnerNET; (iv) disclose to PartnerNET any conflicts of interest; and (v) comply with all relevant Laws including State and Federal laws and local government laws and regulations (including without limitation all privacy laws). (c) The Referrer undertakes not to promote, sell or refer any Potential Clients or Clients to any product or service that is the same or similar to the PartnerNET Services without the prior written consent of PartnerNET. (d) The Referrer must: (i) obtain written authorisation from each Client to upload their details, requirements and any other relevant information to the PartnerNET Platform; and (ii) provide such written authorisation to PartnerNET upon request.

-5. Fees and Payment 5.1 Referral Fee PartnerNET will pay the Referral Fee to the Referrer in respect of any Potential Client that: (a) the Referrer can demonstrate was introduced to PartnerNET by the Referrer; (b) enters into a contractual agreement with a Service Provider whilst this agreement is on foot; and (c) provides payment to a Service Provider under the contractual agreement in clause (b).
+5. Fees and Payment 5.1 Referral Fee PartnerNET will pay a Referral Fee to the Referrer in respect of any Potential Client that: (a) the Referrer can demonstrate was introduced to PartnerNET for the first time by the Referrer; (b) enters into a contractual agreement with a Service Provider described in Schedule C for the first time whilst this agreement is on foot; and (c) provides payment to the Service Provider under the contractual agreement in clause (b).
 5.2 Reporting and invoicing (a) Within 30 days of the end of each month during the Term, PartnerNET will: (i) provide the Referrer with information regarding the Referrer's performance under this agreement, including the applicable Referral Fee payable for the relevant month (Monthly Report); and (ii) issue to the Referrer a recipient created tax invoice, or instruct the Referrer to deliver an invoice to PartnerNET (in the manner and form reasonably requested by PartnerNET), for the Referral Fee applicable for the previous month based on the information contained in the Monthly Report.
 Referrer Agreement Page 8 Doc ID 583910543/v1v4 (b) For the avoidance of doubt, PartnerNET need not provide a Monthly Report in respect of any month where no Referral Fees will be payable to the Referrer.
 5.3 PartnerNET Service Fees In exchange for the grant of the licence to access and use the PartnerNET Platform and the PartnerNET Application, and the supply of the PartnerNET Services, the Referrer agrees to pay the PartnerNET Service Fees invoiced by PartnerNET.
 5.4 Clawback Fee Where: (a) a Service Provider does not complete the payment of a commission to PartnerNET; (b) the Referrer breaches a provision of this agreement or engages in any misconduct in relation to the PartnerNET Services; or (c) a circumstance otherwise affects the provision of services to the Client, then within a reasonable period after receipt of notice of the above from PartnerNET, the Referrer must reimburse the Referral Fee received from PartnerNET for the relevant Client, in full, to PartnerNET (Clawback Fee).
 5.5 Payment Subject to receipt of an invoice in accordance with this clause 5, each party will pay all correctly rendered invoices within 30 days after receipt.
 Any amount Referrer owes PartnerNET can be deducted from any money PartnerNET owes Referrer.
 Any amount Referrer owes PartnerNET may include any payment PartnerNET make on the behalf of Referrer for any service.
 5.6 GST (a) The Referrer warrants to PartnerNET that the Referrer is registered for the purposes of the GST Act and will remain so for the Term. (b) To the extent that a party makes a Taxable Supply under or in connection with this agreement, except where express provision is made to the contrary, the Consideration payable by a party under or in connection with this agreement represents the Value of the Taxable Supply for which payment is to be made and on which GST is to be calculated. (c) If a party makes a Taxable Supply under or in connection with this agreement for a Consideration, which under clause 5.6(a) represents its Value, then the party liable to pay for the Taxable Supply must also pay to the party making the Taxable Supply at the same time any GST payable in respect of the Taxable Supply. (d) A party is not required to make a payment of GST unless it has received a Tax Invoice from the other party. (e) Terms used in this clause 5.6 have the meaning given in the GST Act.

 6. Indemnity The Referrer agrees to release and hold harmless, indemnify and defend PartnerNET against any claim or liability (whether actual or prospective), loss, damage, cost or expense of any description, including legal fees on a solicitor and own client basis, from or in connection with: (a) any negligence, unauthorised acts, fraud, wilful default or dishonesty of the Referrer; (b) any failure by the Referrer to comply with this agreement; (c) misuse of any Confidential Information by the Referrer; and (d) any breach of law or infringement of any third party rights by the Referrer.